Skwuruhl/kf2ads/README.md

 Coefficient is the screen match distance as a decimal and horizontal.
 So 75% is 0.75

 Keybinds are numpad 1-6.
-Off the top of my head the corresponding binds are:
+The binds are:
 1 is flamethrowers/mwg
 2 is pistols
 3 is every smg except mp7 and med smg